crystal-lang/crystal-book/docs/guides/use_zig_cc_as_an_alternative_linker.md

 ## build a crystal aarch64 binary use zig cc

-We choose `crystal-lang/shards` as an example, we will build `shards` for `aarch64-linux-musl` target.
+We will build `shards` binary for `aarch64-linux-musl` target.

 ### Step 1.
-Build app use Crystal cross compile
+Build app use Crystal --cross-compile and --target=aarch64-linux-musl option.

 ```
  ╰─ $ git clone https://github.com/crystal-lang/shards